New York City Center: 55th Street facade

 The southern part of the building, which contains the theater, is largely clad with ashlar sandstone and contains a large pointed arch spanning nearly the entirety of the facade.
 Early plans called for the facade to be laid in contrasting shades of sandstone; ultimately, the building was clad with golden Ohio sandstone.
 The word "Mecca" was originally inscribed at the top of the large arch.
-The 55th Street elevation also contains multicolored glazed terracotta tiles manufactured by New York Architectural Terra Cotta.
+The 55th Street elevation also contains multicolored glazed terracotta tiles originally manufactured by the New York Architectural Terra-Cotta Company.
 In the early 2010s, a glass-and-steel marquee was installed above the entrance.

 The entrance consists of an alfiz with an arcade of nine horseshoe arches.
-The arches are surrounded by a terracotta frieze with ochre, green, and blue foliate motifs.
-Each of the horseshoe arches in the arcade is supported by pink-veined and gray-veined granite columns and contain voussoirs made of glazed ochre tiles.
+The arches are surrounded by a terracotta frieze with ocher, green, and blue foliate motifs.
+Each of the horseshoe arches in the arcade is supported by pink-veined and gray-veined granite columns and contain voussoirs made of glazed ocher tiles.
 The tympanum of each arch has multicolored tiles, some of which depict a scimitar and a crescent.
 There are also metal lamps within the arches.
 The entryway's design reflects the arrangement of the staircases and lobby inside.
 The five central arches are grouped together and lead to the theater's lobby.
 The two horseshoe arches on either side lead to staircases that ascend to the theater's mezzanine and first balcony.
 On either side of the arcade are double-height sandstone arches, which connect to staircases that lead down to the basement and up to the second balcony.

 Each of the arcade's five central doorways is topped by a pair of arched windows on the mezzanine level; these windows are separated by engaged columns and surrounded by an extension of the terracotta frieze.
 The five center bays are flanked by blue terracotta pilasters and topped by a muqarnas cornice above the mezzanine level.
 The upper portion of the 55th Street facade is relatively plain in design, except for lancet windows on the sides.
 The uppermost part of the facade is stepped upward at its center, following the curve of the domed roof, and is topped by a large cornice with dentils.
 The corners are chamfered at the top; this was intended to serve as a transition between the cube-shaped lower stories and the domed roof.